ndd21/PHYS281/docs/exercises.md

 ### Exercise {{ counter() }}

 !!! question "Part 1"
+    Create a class to hold data from an astronomical survey.
+It will store the name of each object and the object's magnitude.
+Upon initialisation the class can take in a dictionary keyed to object names with their magnitudes as the values.
+By default it should be initialised with an empty dictionary.

+    The class should have a method for adding in new objects.

+!!! question "Part 2"
+    Add a methods that return the name of the brightest and dimmest objects.
+Note that for magnitudes in astronomy the lower the number the brighter the object!

+### Exercise {{ counter() }}

+!!! question "Part 1"
     Create a class to define `Square` objects.
 The class should be intialised using a tuple or list that contains four pairs (also tuples or lists) of $x$ and $y$ coordinates for the corners of the square, which should then be stored in th class.
 The class should contain a method to check